xwang0176/obsidian-agent-context/README.md

 .agent_context/latest/
 ```

 Vault-level context is best for initial discovery.
-It helps an agent understand the overall shape of the vault before deciding whether to request a more focused folder-level scan.
+It helps an agent understand the overall shape of the vault before deciding whether a folder-level scan would be more useful.

 ## Folder-level indexing

-Folder-level indexing creates a focused index for one or more configured folders.
+Folder-level indexing creates focused indexes for selected folders.

 In plugin settings, enter one folder path per line: